luarvic/click2approve/README.md

 - *Programming language agnostic philosophy*.
 Each microservice is written in the language that suits best for the particular purposes.
 - *Independent development and deployment*.
 Each microservice can be managed by a separate team.
 - *Replaceability*.
 Each microservice can be easily replaced by a new one.
 - *Resilience*.
-If one of the microservice is down, some of the application functionality might still be working.
+If one of the microservices is down, some of the application functionality might still be working.

 Let's take a closer look at each of the microservices.